11/03/2021 / Heart & Vascular

 However, it should be noted that a slow and steady approach is required to lower down the blood pressure.
 Lowering blood pressure too quickly is dangerous as the blood vessels carry blood to all the vital organs of the body including the brain.
 A sudden drop of blood pressure may stop the blood flow up to the brain, thereby disrupting the continuous flow of nutrients (mainly glucose) and oxygen to the brain.
 This can lead to a stroke or even permanent brain damage.

-Certain home remedies can also help in lowering down the blood pressure which is helpful before the medical help arrives.
-These are:
+These Tips will help you in lowering down the blood pressure in emergency before the medical help arrives.

 A small cup of chamomile or hibiscus tea is found effective in lowering down the elevated blood pressure quickly.
-Though, coffee and black tea should be avoided.
+Although, strictly avoid coffee and black tea.

-If the patient has already been prescribed any antihypertensive medicine, it should be taken immediately.
+If the patient has already been prescribed any antihypertensive medicine by his/ her doctor, it should be taken immediately.

 A piece of dark chocolate can help in lowering the blood pressure by making the patient calm as it triggers the release of the endorphin hormone.

-Berries (such as blackberries, strawberries, blueberries, raspberries, etc.) help improve the blood pressure as they are loaded with polyphenols which are great for the heart.
+Berries (such as blackberries, strawberries, blueberries, raspberries) help improve the blood pressure as they are loaded with polyphenols which are great for the heart.

 Lying down on the bed also helps in lowering down the blood pressure because when a person lies down, his heart and head becomes aligned, so the heart does not have to exert excessive pressure to make the blood reach his head.
 This reduces the load on the heart and thereby decreases the blood pressure.